ralph-the-badger/largest-cities-of-germany/README.md

-# largest-cities-of-germany
+# Largest cities of Germany
-Display Germany's largest cities with their population size on leaflet map
+Display Germany's largest cities with their population size on leaflet map.
+The

+## Stack
+HTML, CSS, JavaScript, Leaflet